Looking ahead to 2025

 - Interim Reliability Measures – new rules establishing an out of market capacity reserve commenced on 21 August 2020; Interim Retailer Reliability Obligation Trigger rules commenced on 26 November 2020.

 - Interim Security Measures – first stage of improvements to be implemented ahead of the 2020/21 summer and the balance of measures by the end of June 2021.

-- Renewable Energy Zones (REZs) – REZ planning rules expected to commence in February 2021; consultation paper on REZ implementation rules published on 5 January 2021.
+- Renewable Energy Zones (REZs) – REZ planning rules that commenced in February 2021; consultation paper on REZ implementation rules published on 5 January 2021.

 - ISP Rule Changes – new rules commenced on 1 July 2020.

 - Intermediate deliverables – relates to substantial reforms to be designed by December 2020 with implementation, in full or in part, before 2025: